mohd-afeef-badri/psd/docs/install.md

   ## Docker Image for PSD

   To simplify installation and ensure a consistent runtime environment across platforms, a Docker image for PSD is available.
-This image can be used on Linux and macOS systems with Docker installed hence the image contains a ready‑to‑use installation of PSD.
+This image can be used on Linux, Windows, and macOS systems with Docker installed hence the image contains a ready‑to‑use installation of PSD.

   **Pulling the Docker Image**